zeitspace/web-accessibility-session/README.md

 #### Wrap-up

 Within the `Improvement` directory, there is an improved web page.
-The `mistakes.txt` files describes some of the issues that were identified and addressed.
+The `CHANGES.md` file describes some of the issues that were identified and addressed.

 ---